so-907/Anatomically-Constrained-LDMs-for-Rare-Case-Augmentation/README.md

 | 5 — the mask reaches the denoiser aligned | commanded-vs-realised PBL correlation > 0.5 | **PASS** (+0.922) |

 [![Four rows of four panels: mask, generated image, and a difference/edge map for a 16-patch overfit run, each generated sample visibly matching one specific training patch](figs/a3_gate4.png)](figs/a3_gate4.png)
-*Gate 4: samples from a model trained to overfit 16 patches.
+*Sanity check 4: samples from a model trained to overfit 16 patches.
 Each one is visually traceable back to its source patch — proof the conditioning pathway actually carries information, before a single full-scale run is spent.*

 [![Four mask panels (Mild/Moderate) each labelled with both the keypoint-derived PBL and the mask-derived PBL, matching to within 0.01–0.02](figs/b4_gate5.png)](figs/b4_gate5.png)
-*Gate 3 in miniature: keypoint PBL vs. mask PBL, side by side, before a single training run is launched on top of these masks.*
+*Sanity check 3 in miniature: keypoint PBL vs. mask PBL, side by side, before a single training run is launched on top of these masks.*

 Sanity check 2b failed at 0.706 against a 0.75 target set before the run.
-It was **not** chased: by then the bottleneck had measurably moved to the diffusion, and the VAE round-trip was shown to cost only 0.008 Dice.
-Gate 5's *first* criterion was mine and was badly designed — it was rewritten around a quantity that could actually discriminate, and the rule that came out of it (verify the achievable maximum before fixing a threshold) shaped every later gate.
+It was not chased , bacause by then the bottleneck had measurably moved to the diffusion, and the VAE round-trip was shown to cost only 0.008 Dice.

 * * *